 - Diagnosis and treatment planning

-- Behavioral science and patient management sedation/general anesthesia
+- Behavioural science and patient management sedation/general anaesthesia

 - Restorative dentistry